Dispatch Signal // README Uplink

 # dispatches

-`dispatches` is a shareable agent skill for repositories that want a running, branch-scoped daily record of intent.
+`dispatches` is a shareable agent skill for repositories that want a human-readable record of why a branch changed.

 ## Why this exists